hashicorp/vault/website/source/docs/commands/list.html.md

 # list

 The `list` command lists data from Vault at the given path.
-This can be used to list keys in a, given secrets engine.
+This can be used to list keys in a given secrets engine.

 ## Examples